abiyyu1564/sunkatsuapp/README.md

    Gw gtw cara ngilangin yg entity controllernya - Raygama

 Note:
-- Ganti application properties dengan yang gw kirim di wa (pake mongo uri yg gw kasi)
+- Ganti application properties dengan yang gw kirim di wa (nvm some dude leaked our uri to the world 💀)
+- run this in cmd before running the mobile app on a real phone: `adb reverse tcp:8080 tcp:8080`